Hand trucks are your go-to equipment for handling anything bulky or heavy, and even for multiple small or light items.

 Giantex’s folding platform cart rests on four wheels, two of which are swivel casters.
 It has a maximum capacity of 660 lb and a baseboard area of 35.4”x23.6”.
 These numbers tell us something.
 This hand truck fits the bill for lugging heavy objects, like appliances, furniture, pots, crafts, crates, books, cases of beverage, canned goods, bricks, you name it.

 The handle folds flat to align with the baseboard.
 The resulting thickness will be around 8.5”.
-Folding is kept to the minimum in order to maintain the dolly’s sturdiness especially that it’s designed for higher load capacity.
+Folding is kept to the minimum to maintain the dolly’s sturdiness especially that it’s designed for higher load capacity.
 If you haven’t got one in your garage or workshop yet, this heavy-duty dolly will give you the best value for money.

 Which is more important – durability or folding capability?